jeshan/serverless-ghost/README.md

 > Feel free to edit [template.yaml](template.yaml) for more flexibility.

+# Caveats
+> Please remember that Ghost is [**meant to be always running**](https://forum.ghost.org/t/serverless-ghost/6318/2) so we probably won't be able to leverage all features with `serverless-ghost`.
+If there are any issues, please raise them.

+Some Ghost background processes may need to be run but are paused by Lambda when no invocations.
+If no invocations are coming, then it's unclear how Ghost will handle such situations.
+Taking the above in consideration, note that:

+- If changing themes, give it a few seconds to take effect.
+(I think this is how Ghost normally works anyway).
+You will see a "site starting up" message when accessing the website.
+- If you're seeing an "internal server error" and you're seeing a ghost migration issue in the Lambda logs, then this is because the serverless function has been hit too many times while still initialising the database.
+You can work around it by running the query `update migrations_lock set locked = false, released_at = curdate();`.
+> At at now, only Aurora Serverless allows to run queries via the api/console.

 # Licensing
 Custom code provided in this repository is released under the [Simplified BSD Licence](LICENCE).